Jemoka/blag/content/posts/KBhtalkbank.md

 draft = false
 +++

+## errors? {#errors}

+-   words without features needs to be correctly handled (done in the middle of meeting)
+-   04111 (me ma SOS)
+-   nouns shouldn't mark if it is Com,Neut, should'nt mark if its Com
+-   fix PASTP =&gt; PAST
+-   and does past participles exist?

 ## more {#more}

 -   Move shua to d(e)
 -   Include instructions on how to recreate a broken Conda environment
--   Update the package to conda somehow without access
+-   Update the package to conda somehow

 ## move {#move}